Anilsuthar57/JavaScript/README.md

 # JavaScript
-Here are some of my JavaScript practice work.
+Here are some of my JavaScript practice work.Author-Anil Suthar